New dynamic global employment tracker

 The government has also gazetted the Public Order (State Curfew) Order, 2020 declaring that a nationwide curfew be introduced from 7.00pm EAT to 5.00am EAT effective 27 March 2020 for a period of thirty (30) days.
-The nationwide curfew has been varied to 9.00pm EAT to 4.00am EAT for a further period of thirty (30) days effective 6 July 2020.
+The nationwide curfew has been varied to 10.00pm EAT to 4.00am EAT for a further period of sixty (60) days effective 4 November 2020.
 This signals a return to normal business operating hours.
 Given the government directives, an employer may wish to introduce lay-off or short term working clauses but any such amendments to employment contracts would need to be discussed with employees.
 Similarly, an employer may wish to reduce employees’ working hours or send their employees on unpaid leave without terminating the contract but this again would be subject to consultations and agreement with employees.

 There may be certain instances where an employer may be able to rely on the Common Law doctrine of Frustration of contract.
 Frustration occurs where the circumstances of the parties have changed, rendering the performance of the contract impossible or only possible in a very different way than contemplated.
 In the present situation, this may be brought about by government/state intervention in relation to COVID-19.
 It may also be argued that the COVID-19 pandemic is a supervening event that has led to a fundamental change in the continued performance of the contract.
 Advice would need to be taken on a case by case basis as the doctrine will only be applicable in the clearest of cases.